Edu-p/WhichProperty/README.md

 **Step 03.
 Data Filtering:** Filter rows and select columns that do not contain information for modeling or that do not match the scope of the business.

 **Step 04.
-Exploratory Data Analysis:** Explore the data to find insights and better understand the impact of variables on model learning.
+Exploratory Data Analysis:** Explore the data to find insights and better understand the business

 **Step 05.
 Convert Analysis to Business Values:** Convert the analysis that i´ve do into a business result.